InnovateForVegas/ov-open-data-capture-platform/doc/en/welcome.md

 ## Example Uses

-Development of example applications, visualizations, and manipuations using a variety of means will help the casual user understand the scope and grandeur of city scale open data.
+Development of example applications, visualizations, and manipulations using a variety of means will help the casual user understand the scope and grandeur of city scale open data.

 Some example examples: